todokku/acm-mmsys-2020-grand-challenge/README.md

 # Assets for Twitch's ACM MMSys 2020 Grand Challenge

-This repo contains assets for Twitch's 2020 ACM Grand Challenge, [Adaptation Algorithm for Near-Second Latency](https://2020.acmmmsys.org/lll_challenge.php).
+This repo contains assets for Twitch's ACM MMSys 2020 Grand Challenge, [Adaptation Algorithm for Near-Second Latency](https://2020.acmmmsys.org/lll_challenge.php).
 It contains everything you need to build and test low-latency ABR algorithms locally.

 ## What's in the Box